Split-Community/fastly-edge-demo/README.md

 - Run `npm run sync` to populate the KV Store
 - Check sync script output for errors
 - Verify your Harness FME SDK key is valid
-- Visit `/status` endpoint to see if data was written

 ### Sync script failing